The Kinks’ Lola is just a brilliant song isn’t it? Laid back, sleazy, sexy, funny, clever rock and roll.

 Other than a nice, new, prominent bassline, some minor rearrangements and a bit of wah-wah added to the end of the main riff, the main thing distinguishing it from the original is Carl Puttnam’s powerful, distinctive voice.
 His voice was always Cud’s biggest selling point and he puts in one of his best recorded performances on Lola.
 It was the perfect song for him really – he was happier than most indie frontmen of that time (1989) to sing about sex and the way the song builds to a climax suited his vocal talents ideally.

 Cud’s Lola is a magnificent cover version.
-It doesn’t reach the heights of the original song but without changing too much, the band make it their own.
+It doesn’t quite reach the heights of the original song but without changing too much, the band make it their own.

 Shit video though.